subhadipjana1/openCV-object-detection-and-tracking/README.md

 Execution Instructions:

-First install opencv3-python3.
+..1.First install opencv3-python3.
 If you are on ubuntu 16.04 follow this tutorial https://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/

-Now to execute the program, open terminal and type : ```python3 track.py```
+..2.Now to execute the program, open terminal and type : ```python3 track.py```

 Some references :